cg-tuwien/ppsurf_modeling/README.md

 ### Task 3 (10 Points): Train and Evaluate the Network

 The training uses PyTorch as backend.
 While training, only a minimal loss information is printed in the console.
 Additional loss curves and metrics can be seen via Tensorboard:
-1. Open Anaconda Prompt (anaconda3) and cd to the main directory
+1. Open a terminal in the repo root directory.
-1. Activate the virtual environment with "`conda activate p2s`"
+1. Activate the virtual environment with "`pipenv shell`".
-1. Start Tensorboard server with "`tensorboard --logdir logs`"
+1. Start Tensorboard server with "`tensorboard --logdir models`".
 1. Open http://localhost:6006/ in a browser.
 You should see curves like these (smoothing>=0.95):
 ![Tensorboard](images/tensorboard.png)
 Use these curves for your report.

-Run `full_run.py` to train and evaluate the network.
+Run [pps_modeling.py](pps_modeling.py) to train and evaluate the network.
 Train for at least 3, better 10 epochs, where each epoch takes around 5 minutes on a GTX 1070 TI.

-**GPU out-of-memory**: If your GPU runs out of memory, decrease the `batch_size`.

-**RAM out-of-memory / paging file**: Decrease the number of workers if you run out of RAM or get a paging-file error.
-Usually, PyCharm will also offer you to increase the page-file size when it runs out of space.

-**Old GPU**: PyTorch dropped support for Compute Capability 3.5 in version 1.3.1.
-You may notice this issue by receiving the following error: "RuntimeError: CUDA error: no kernel image is available for execution on the device".
-Install the conda environment with the `p2s_cc35.yml` or modify your environment according to this file.
-We tested this with a Geforce 710.
-Additionally, you need to comment/uncomment two pairs of lines in `source/points_to_surf_train.py` marked with "# Older GPU, Pytorch<1.4" around line 500.

-**No GPU**:  If you don't have a GPU with CUDA support, install the conda environment with the `p2s_cpu.yml` or modify your environment according to this file.
-Uncomment the three `gpu_idx` settings in `full_run.py`.
+You can change hyperparameters in [configs/pps_modeling.yaml](configs/pps_modeling.yaml) or in [pps_modeling.py](pps_modeling.py).

+The most important ones are:
+- `trainer.accelerator`: Set to "CPU" if you don't have a supported GPU.
 Expect around 10x longer training times.
+- `data.batch_size`: Reduce if you run out of GPU memory.
+- `data.workers`: Number of workers for data loading.
+Reduce if you run out of RAM or get a paging file error.
+Set to `0` for faster debugging.

 After each run, you should copy the model (models) and results into a backup folder.
 Otherwise, they will be overwritten.
 Alternatively, you can change the model_name variable.
 If you want to run only the evaluation without re-training, comment out the line `points_to_surf_train.points_to_surf_train(train_opt)` in `full_run.py`.

-The models will be saved in `models` and loss curves in `logs`.
-Reconstruction and evaluation outputs will be created in `results/modeling_course/abc_modeling_course/rec`.
+The models and loss logs will be saved in `models`.
+Reconstruction and evaluation outputs will be created in `results/modeling_course/abc_modeling/rec`.
 The `mesh` directory and `hausdorff_dist_pred_rec.csv` are the most interesting outputs.
 Use this data for your report.

 In supervised training, a loss function computes the error between the prediction and the GT data.
 A minor change can cause huge differences in accuracy.

-1. Run the training and evaluation with the given loss function (occupancy classification + absolute distance as described in the P2S paper) and note the resulting Chamfer distance.
+1. Run the training and evaluation with the given loss function (inside/outside classification) and note the resulting Chamfer distance.
 1. Switch the training of P2S to distance regression by swapping the commented versions of the `features` variable `full_run.py`.
 Re-train and evaluate the results.
 2. Remove the torch.tanh() in source/sdf_nn.py, functions calc_loss_magnitude() and post_process_magnitude(), re-train and note the evaluation changes.
 3. Describe the differences of the results in your report.
 Further, explain what the differences between the loss functions are, which ones are better and why.